How to Get an Empty Seat Next to You on a Flight

 Set Seat Preferences

-Most airlines allow you to set default seating preferences in your frequent flyer profile.
-Set these preferences to window or aisle seating to avoid middle seats.
-This won’t guarantee an empty seat next to you, but it helps avoid the least desirable seat placement.
+Configure your frequent flyer profile with default preferences for window or aisle seating.
+This won’t guarantee empty neighbors but helps avoid the least desirable middle seat assignments.

 Book an Alternate Seat Later